PE & Sports Premium

 Our school is keen to provide a variety of extra curricular activities throughout the year which are organised by our teaching staff and sports coaches.

-Children have the chance to try many sports including dance, football, judo, yoga, multi-skills, cricket, basketball, dodge ball and rounders.
+Children have the chance to try many sports including dance, football, yoga, multi-skills, cricket, basketball, lacrosse, dodge ball and rounders.

 We try to cater for all our children’s needs and so ask the children what clubs they would like to see included during the year.
 We also monitor participation and check uptake against gender and free school meals.